awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-custom-metrics-collectd.md

 For information about installing collectd on other systems, see the [Download page for collectd\.](https://collectd.org/download.shtml)

 To collect these custom metrics, add a **"collectd": \{\}** line to the **metrics\_collected** section of the agent configuration file\.
 You can add this line manually\.
 If you use the wizard to create the configuration file, it is done for you\.
-For more information, see [Create the CloudWatch Agent Configuration File](create-cloudwatch-agent-configuration-file.md)\.
+For more information, see [Create the CloudWatch agent configuration file](create-cloudwatch-agent-configuration-file.md)\.

 Optional parameters are also available\.
 If you are using collectd and you do not use `/etc/collectd/auth_file` as your **collectd\_auth\_file**, you must set some of these options\.
 + **service\_address:** The service address to which the CloudWatch agent should listen\.
 The format is `"udp://ip:port`\.
 The default is `udp://127.0.0.1:25826`\.